 Peacocks are not the least bit leader shy.
 Most fly anglers use a straight shot (approximately six feet) of 40-50 pound monofilament leader material.
 Anything lighter will be snapped off like sewing thread when that fifteen pounder runs you into a tree or rock pile.
 You will go through a lot of leader material, because of the peacock's extremely abrasive teeth.
 We recommend buying a 1/2-pound spool of Ande 'Tournament' monofilament.
 If you're trying for a IGFA record, you'll have to follow their leader specifications.

-All our camps have courtesy casting rods with reels and line for the use of our guests.
+We can provide courtesy casting rods with reels and line, upon guest's previous request (30 days), to use at camp.
 Every season the stock is renewed and brands and models may change.
-Guests usually bring along their favorite tackle and, we highly recommend bringing three -or four- piece spin, casting, and fly rods that you can carry on the plane.
+(Note: lurese are not provided at camp).
+Guests usually bring along their favorite tackle.
+We highly recommend bringing three -or four- piece spin, casting, and fly rods that you can carry on the plane.
 The cumbersome one-piece models often get lost or broken in transport no matter how well they are packed.

-Bait-casting and spinning rods should be LONG-HANDLED/medium-heavy action models designed with plenty of backbone for hook setting/pressuring big fish (recommended for 1-3 ounce lures).
-Bait-casting reels should have a high-speed retrieve ratio, as lures are normally worked at an extremely fast rate.
+Baitcasting and spinning rods should be LONG-HANDLED/medium-heavy action models designed with plenty of backbone for hook setting/pressuring big fish (recommended for 1-3 ounce lures).
+Baitcasting reels should have a high-speed retrieve ratio, as lures are normally worked at an extremely fast rate.
 Bring at least two rod and reels, because you might break a rod or strip the gears in one of your reels.
-Because of this, most anglers prefer to use casting rods instead of spinning models.
+Most anglers prefer to use casting rods instead of spinning models.
 The precise, direct presentation of the level-wind casting reel is generally much more accurate than the high-arching lob of a spinning reel.